Supersized Africa - Reverse

 - The afternoon is free to explore the city

-- Get up early and venture out to explore the Matobo National Park - home to a large population of black and white rhinoceros
+- You may wish to get up early and venture out to explore the Matobo National Park - home to a large population of black and white rhinoceros

 - Perhaps visit the Natural History Museum or the Railway Museum